apache/cordova-docs/docs/en/edge/cordova/media/capture/CaptureCB.md

 Description
 -----------

-This function is invoked after a successful capture operation has completed.
-This means a media file has been captured, and either the user has exited the media capture application, or the capture limit has been reached.
+This function executes after a successful capture operation completes.
+At this point a media file has been captured, and either the user has exited the media capture application, or the capture limit has been reached.

-Each MediaFile object describes a captured media file.
+Each `MediaFile` object describes a captured media file.

 Quick Example
 -------------